 Nil |

-Oliver is a member of his employer’s GPP scheme, and he and his employer pay 5% each into the scheme.
-The TAA has applied to him since 2022/23 when he got a promotion.
+Olive is a member of her employer’s GPP scheme, and she and her employer pay 5% each into the scheme.
+The TAA has applied to her since 2023/24 when she got a promotion.

-He wants to know how the TAA will affect him and whether he’ll be able to carry forward any unused annual allowance from previous tax years to allow contributions of 10% to continue, without incurring an annual allowance charge.
+She wants to know how the TAA will affect her and whether she’ll be able to carry forward any unused annual allowance from previous tax years to allow contributions of 10% to continue, without incurring an annual allowance charge.

 PIP ending in tax year |